Universal Freezing Transitions of Dipole-Conserving Chains: Models and order parameters

-where $J_i, K_i$ are arbitrary non-zero complex scalars and $\hat{S}^\pm_i$ represent on-site raising and lowering operators.
-Here, any product state in the $\hat{S}^z$ basis can be mapped to a product state in a particle basis with $d = 2s +1$, where the on-site particle occupation $\hat{n}_i=(\hat{S}_i^z+s)$ allows the defining of $\hat{N}$, $\hat{X}$ analogous to \cref{eq:defNandX}.
-Identical considerations can be applied to fermionic $(d=2)$ and bosonic $(d=\infty)$ models, and Hamiltonian dynamics can be easily replaced by stochastic quantum dynamics via quantum unitary circuits \cite{PhysRevX.9.021003,Khemani_HSF}.
+where $\hat{S}^\pm_i$ represent on-site raising and lowering operators and $J_i, K_i$ are arbitrary scalars.
+Indeed, the fragmentation phenomenon does not rely on fine tuning of couplings and holds for entire families of Hamiltonians built from the set $\{\hat{h}_j^{(k)}\}$ \cite{Moudgalya_HSF}.
+Note that any product state in the $\hat{S}^z$ basis is in one-to-one correspondence with a product state in a particle basis with $d = 2s +1$, where the on-site particle occupation $\hat{n}_i=(\hat{S}_i^z+s)$ allows one to define $\hat{N}$, $\hat{X}$ analogously to \cref{eq:defNandX}.
+Identical considerations can be applied to fermionic $(d=2)$ and bosonic $(d=\infty)$ models.
+Furthermore, instead of Hamiltonian dynamics, one can equally well consider (stochastic) quantum dynamics generated by unitary circuits built using range-$k$ quantum gates with charge and dipole conservation \cite{PhysRevX.9.021003,Khemani_HSF}.

-In the following, we often refer to configurations of particles on the chain, or equivalently to product states in the particle basis, simply as “states”.
-In Section \ref{sec:EEstrongfrag}, in which we study entanglement, we explicitly refer to vectors on Hilbert spaces as “quantum states”.
-From now on, we restrict our attention to fillings $0 \le \nu \le (d-1)/2$.
-The regime $(d-1)/2 \le \nu \le d-1$ can be exactly mapped to the former by particle-hole symmetry; thus, identical results hold for both domains.
-Similarly, the domain $\nu_x \ge 1/2$ can be mapped to $\nu_x \le 1/2$ by parity of the chain with respect to its center.